 There are lots of annuity options available.
 To get help with choosing the right annuity it’s best to speak with an annuity specialist.
 Watch this short video to see how I can help you do this (at no cost to you!).

-Balancing these advantages and disadvantages is key before deciding to incorporate an income annuity into your retirement plan.
+Weighing the advantages and disadvantages is vital before deciding to incorporate an income annuity into your retirement plan.

 Types of Income Annuities

-A single premium income annuity (SPIA) is a type of immediate annuity that guarantees a stream of lifetime income in exchange for a single payment.
+A single premium income annuity (SPIA) is a type of immediate annuity purchased with a one-time lump sum that guarantees a stream of lifetime income within 12 months, often right away.
+The benefit of immediate annuities is financial security; they can be particularly helpful for retirees or those close to retirement.

 Factors Affecting Income Annuity Payments